telerik/blazor-docs/common-features/input-adornments.md

 To add a suffix, declare `<*ComponentName*SuffixTemplate>` tag as direct child of the `<Telerik*ComponentName*>` tag.

-The `SuffixTemplate` is a `RenderFragment` which allows you to declare any desired content as a prefix - be that simple text, HTML elements or components.

 >caption Suffix in UI for Blazor inputs and selects